 Upon entering, you first discover the nave of the church.
 The roof has been left open in memory of the earthquake.
 Some of the arches were repaired.

-It is quite an emotional place to the symbol it has become.
+It is quite an emotional place for the symbol it has become.

 Seeing those arches without the roof is quite impressive.

-This is the view from the entrance of the inside museum looking back towards the entrance:
+This is the view from the museum entrance looking back towards the convent entrance:

 This apse has a main chapel and four side chapels.
 There is a nice play of light inside with the tall walls and various windows.